 Subawards: The project has terminated a subaward with Children Now.
 Children Now was scheduled to provide after school educational assistance to children withdrawn and prevented from the worst forms of child labor.
 However, the subrecipient decided to suspend operations in the province and leave the project.
-As a replacement, the organization Citizens Helping Children has been selected through a competitive process to carry on these activities (for more detailed information please see project revision justification).
+As a replacement, the organization Citizens Helping Children (which already has a subaward in place on this project) has been selected through a competitive process to carry on these activities (for more detailed information including a detailed budget narrative, please see the project revision justification).